 PEG less than 1: The ratio is used to determine a stock's value by taking the company's earnings growth into account.
 PEG ratio gives a more complete picture than P/E ratio.
 A value of less than 1 indicates that the stock is undervalued and that investors need to pay less for a stock that has robust earnings growth prospect.

 Zacks Rank less than or equal to 2: Zacks Rank #1 (Strong Buy) or 2 (Buy) stocks are known to outperform irrespective of the market environment.

 Value Score of less than or equal to B: Our research shows that stocks with a Style Score of A or B when combined with Zacks Rank #1 or 2 offer the best upside potential.

 Here are four of the six stocks that qualified the screening:

-Legg Mason, Inc. LM, an asset management holding company, has an expected EPS growth rate of 16.3% for 3-5 years.
-This Zacks Rank #1 company delivered an average positive earnings surprise of 9.5% for the trailing four quarters.
+JELD-WEN Holding, Inc. JELD, which designs, manufactures, and sells doors and windows, has a Zacks Rank #1 and an expected EPS growth rate of 20.6% for three-five years.
+The company has a trailing four-quarter earnings surprise of 43.3%, on average.
 You can see the complete list of today’s Zacks #1 Rank stocks here.